josepher-lambertyo/notes/README.md

 Second, planning ahead is crucial.
 Think about what you need to accomplish and break it down into smaller, manageable tasks.
 Creating a plan will make it easier to stay focused and avoid getting lost in the weeds.
 You can use tools like Trello or Asana to help keep track of your tasks as you work through them.
  -- 212个词

+# 2024-03-03
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
+Next, allocate time for each task, taking into account the complexity and potential obstacles.
+Finally, use task management tools and versions control systems to stay organised and track your progress.
+By following these steps, you will be able to finish your tasks more quickly and with fewer errors.